csci-1301/csci-1301.github.io/lectures/040_operators/readme.md

 - Unsigned integer data types can be implicitly converted to a *larger* signed integer type, but not the *same* signed integer type: `uint` $\rightarrow$ `long`, but **not** `uint` $\rightarrow$ `int`

-    - This is because of the "sign bit": a `uint` can store larger values than an `int` because it doesn't use a sign bit, so converting a large `uint` to an `int` might lose data
+    - This is because of the "sign bit": a `uint` can store larger values than an `int` because it does not use a sign bit, so converting a large `uint` to an `int` might lose data

 #### Explicit conversions